 As a result, many with clinically diagnosed ailments and conditions can now freely choose corresponding cannabis strains.

-  Here’s a list of just some of the known ailments and conditions certain cannabis strains have been known to help with on certain levels.
+Here’s a list of just some of the ailments and conditions certain cannabis strains may help with on certain levels.

 - Bipolar Disorder

 - Multiple Sclerosis

 - Phantom Limb Pain